naoylcb/Developpez-une-application-full-stack-complete/README.md

 ## Database

-Create a mysql database and import the schema from `script.sql`
+Create a mysql database and implement database informations in `application.properties` (back).

 ## Start the project